Ensembl/ensembl-client/README.md

 ## Introduction

-This repository is an all-new frontend for the Ensembl website, written in React, Rust and WASM.
-The current public release can be seen at https://2020.ensembl.org.
+This repository is an all-new frontend for the Ensembl website.
+The current public release can be seen at https://beta.ensembl.org.
 The new site will integrate genomes from across the taxonomic space, including vertebrates, invertebrates, plants, fungi and bacteria.

-If you are interested in the latest developments in this project, please join our Slack channel #ensembl2020 or follow our [blog](https://www.ensembl.info).
+If you are interested in the latest developments in this project, please join our Slack channel #ensemblbeta or follow our [blog](https://www.ensembl.info).

 ## Installation